Management of Waste Asbestos

-- A Contingency Plan Checklist is available to minimize the impact of a problem event on the environment.
+- A Contingency Plan Checklist (PDF) is available to minimize the impact of a problem event on the environment.

 Workplace Handling of Asbestos

 Consideration must be given to the British Columbia Occupational Health and Safety (OHS) Regulation which contains legal requirements that must be met by all workplaces under the inspection jurisdiction of WorkSafe BC.
 It must be noted that there are some differences between the Hazardous Waste Regulation and the OHS Regulation.
 Where they are different, any regulated party must meet all the requirements in both regulations.